MC-Madhuchandan/ABAP-Project/ABAP_Cloud.md

 Cloud foundry : its an open source Paas which was built by a company called Pivotal Software (a joint venture by EMC, Robert Bosch & sun microsystem)

-Sap built a platform called BTP (Paas) sap took libraries images and added their own features to build BTP software
+Sap built a platform called BTP (Paas) sap took libraries images from cloud foundry and added their own features to build BTP software

 ADVANTAGES OF BTP